When you sit down to watch a movie and find that Netflix keeps pausing, it can ruin your evening.

 - A PC or MacBook Laptop

-To perform a power cycle of the devices, simply unplug them for 60 seconds before plugging them back in.
+To perform a power cycle of the devices, unplug them for 60 seconds before plugging them back in.

-Method 5: Reset your Router
+Method 4: Reset your Router

 How do I reset my router?

-The easiest way to reset your router is to simply unplug it from the wall socket for 30 seconds before plugging it back in.
+The easiest way to reset your router is to unplug it from the wall socket for 30 seconds before plugging it back in.

 This action will “power-cycle” your router and provide more bandwidth to increase your ability to play content faster on the Netflix app.